This resource is one of my favorites for changing the brain and behavior (if you want the change).

 Try the winning combination for even just one week and see what you notice.
 I bet your brain will thank you.

-ADHD comes with omega-3 and omega-6 fatty acid deficiencies.
+ADHD often comes with omega-3 and omega-6 fatty acid deficiencies.

 But upping your omega-3 and omega-6 fatty acids may have little effect on your ADHD symptoms.
 What gives?
 Recent research reveals that it’s all about the ratio.

-ADHD means low levels of both but overall higher levels of omega-6 to omega-3.
+ADHD can mean low levels of both but, overall, higher levels of omega-6 to omega-3.

-Still, it seems you’re best off knowing your ratio.
-And then knowing how much omega-3 (EPA and DHA, specifically) and omega-6 (LA or AA, specifically) you need to optimize it.
+If it’s possible, it seems you’re best off knowing your ratio.
+And then knowing how much omega-3 (EPA/DHA) and omega-6 (LA or AA) you need to optimize it.